karlroush/NLP_solver_semantris/README.md

 # NLP_solver_semantris
 This tool uses a computer vision in combination with Merriam-Webster's Thesaurus API and a NLP model built from Google News data to solve the Google Experiment [Semantris](https://research.google.com/semantris/).
 You can read about Google's development of Semantris at [https://experiments.withgoogle.com/semantris](https://experiments.withgoogle.com/semantris)

+I was inspired by [@pravj](https://github.com/pravj)'s project ["semantris-solver"](https://github.com/pravj/semantris-solver), though I found that their code had several issues:
+- It didn't work.
+At the most basic level, references to dependencies were broken or out of date.
+- The approach of solely using word embeddings was far too slow.
+- Documentation was essentially non-existent.
+- Code was exceedingly verbose and not easy to navigate.

+I’ve rebuilt the project from scratch, utilizing a new approach and modern methods, offering improvements over the original in every aspect.

-*This progam is  not faster than a human, though this could simply be a limitation of my avaible processing power.*
+*This program is not faster than a human, though this could simply be a limitation of my available processing power.*

 # What you'll need
 This project makes use of Tesseract OCR and a NLP model built on Google.
 You will need